Heart examination

 4. Congenital heart defects (persistent ductus arteriosus (PDA), mitral valve/tricuspid valve dysplasia, aortic stenosis, pulmonary stenosis) and others.

-As a rule, we do not use anesthesia to examine the heart with ultrasound, but some pets that are very stressed, scared or aggressive need to be sedated or sedated before the examination.
+We usually do not use anesthesia to examine the heart with ultrasound, but some pets that are very stressed, fearful, or aggressive need sedation or anesthesia before the examination.

 Definition of the various heart diseases we can detect with ultrasound

-1. A narrowing of the outflow tract from the left ventricle to the aorta, which can affect both dogs and cats.
+4. Aortic stenosis: A narrowing of the outflow tract from the left ventricle to the aorta that can affect both dogs and cats.

-1. Inflammation of the inner lining of the heart (the endocardium), which can affect the heart valves.
-This can be demonstrated by observing changes in valve morphology and function.
+6. Endocarditis: Inflammation of the inner lining of the heart (endocardium) that can affect heart valves.
+This can be detected by observing changes in valve morphology and function.

-1. Inflammation of the pericardium, the outer membrane that surrounds the heart.
-Ultrasound can help show accumulation of fluid in the pericardial cavity.
+7. Pericarditis: Inflammation of the pericardium, the outer membrane that surrounds the heart.
+Ultrasound can help show the accumulation of fluid in the pericardial cavity.

 With the MyLab™X9 ultrasound system, we perform heart examinations at A-Vet Smådyrklinikk AS